oscimp/wr_acorn/README.md

 ## SFP brands

-Some SFP seem to operate properly with the Acorn (but functional with the M2SDR), some not.
+Some SFP seem to operate properly with the Acorn, some not (but are functional with the M2SDR).

 Tested as functional: Cisco GLC-BX-U BlueOptics BO15C3149620D